MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-table-as-select-transact-sql.md

  The CETAS statement always creates a non-partitioned table, even if the source table is partitioned.

- For query plans, created with EXPLAIN, the databaseuses these query plan operations for external tables:
+ For query plans, created with EXPLAIN, the database uses these query plan operations for external tables:

 -   External shuffle move